50 Best cds of 2020 until now

 – Release day: April 3, 2020

-Yves Tumor’s most current cd “Heaven to a Tortured Mind” is an ideal collection of digital, pop, as well as psychedelic rock.
+Yves Tumor’s most current cd “Heaven to a Tortured Mind” is an ideal collection of digital, pop, and also psychedelic rock.
 His solitary “Gospel For A New Century” is a standout track, signaling Yves Tumor’s following creative stage.

 #12 ‘Saint Cloud’ by Waxahatchee